mhujer/blog.martinhujer.cz/source/_posts/2018/2018-02-06-consistence-brings-consistency-to-the-php.md

 _If the Consistence only provided the Enums, it would be enough reason for me to use it._

+**Planning to use Consistence with Symfony forms?
+I have created [ConsistenceBundle](https://github.com/mhujer/consistence-bundle) which adds translator service, translator twig filter and form type for Consistence Enums.**

 ## Use `ObjectPrototype` to disable magic methods

 In PHP you can write to undefined object properties.
 If the property is not defined and you assign a value to it, it is created in runtime.